Visas

 Family Visas

 Contributory parent visas cost ~$50,000 per person.
-You are able to spread the cost over two applications (7 years +-) if need be.
-If the parents were born after a certain date as per the Australian pension age, there may have a cheaper parent visa option.
-Contact us for an assessment of your personal circumstances.
+You are able to spread the cost over two applications if need be.
+If the parents are over 63 years old, we may have a cheaper option.
+Contact us to see if it could fit your circumstances.

 We do not assist with offshore remaining relative applications.
 The waiting list is far too long for anyone to get their hopes up.
 There is an onshore option we can talk to you about.